ktrcampbell/ScoreKeeper/README.md

-Scorekeeper - Solution Code
+Scorekeeper
 ===========================

 The Scorekeeper app keeps score for any game involving two teams.
 The user can increment or decrement the score for each team using simple Button views.
+Demonstrates Unit testing with Espresso

 Pre-requisites
 --------------